 Why Doesn’t China Block VPNs?

-Obviously, everybody knows that within China the use of a VPN is pretty important if you want to access blocked websites (not sure what a VPN is?
-Watch this visual explanation of VPNs).
+Obviously, everybody knows that within China the use of a VPN is pretty important if you want to access blocked websites (not sure what a VPN is? watch this visual explanation of VPNs).

-International companies will use VPNs on a daily basis, so if China were to shut down all VPNs, it would severely affect the ability for companies to do business in China.
+International companies will use VPNs on a daily basis, so if China were to shut down all VPNs, it would severely affect the ability for companies – both domestic and foreign – to do business in China.

 Individual VPNs vs Corporate VPNs in China